pablisch/how-to-express-mongodb-todo-api/howTo/1f_setUp_seedingFunctions.md

 }
 ```

-**NOTE:** These functions really are not necessary but they do make the code very clear.
+**NOTE:** These separate functions aren't really necessary as they simply get called inside `seedTodos` and the code is not re-used but they do make the code clearer and separate concerns.

-Write the seeding function:
+## The overall seeding function

 ```javascript
 const seedTodos = async (logSuccess = true) => {